 By Lydie Honorine.
 Power.
 Published at Friday, December 22nd 2017, 17:54:13 PM.
 The function of current limiting circuitry is to prevent damage to the IC when an overload is placed on the output of the regulator (the load impedance is too low).
 Without current limiting, the regulator would source excessive load current and destroy the pass transistor inside the part.

-By Alix Loane.
+By Bertille Solange.
 Circuit.
 Published at Friday, December 22nd 2017, 17:48:48 PM.
 A basic understanding of electronic circuits is important even if the designer does not intend to become a proficient electrical engineer.
 In many real-life engineering projects, it is often necessary to communicate, and also negotiate, specifications between engineering teams having different areas of expertise.
 Therefore, a basic understanding of electronic circuits will allow the mechanical engineer to evaluate whether or not a given electrical specification is reasonable and feasible.

 Altrushare - Wiring Diagram Gallery